 Education Benefits and Skills Training

-Community College of the Air Force - The CCAF enables students to earn an associate in applied science degree.
-The college is only open to enlisted active duty Air Force, Air National Guard and Air Force Reserve members.
-CCAF offers 66 programs in five career areas: aircraft and missile maintenance, allied health, electronics and communications, logistics and resources, and public and support services.
-It is the largest multi-campus community college in the world and has over 372,000 airmen enrolled.
+Community College of the Air Force -- The CCAF enables students to earn an associate in applied science degree.
+The college is only open to enlisted active-duty Air Force, Air National Guard and Air Force Reserve members.
+CCAF offers 71 degree programs and has more than 270,000 airmen enrolled, making it the largest multi-campus community college in the world.

 To earn their two-year degrees, students combine Air Force technical training, professional military education and general education credits from accredited colleges and universities.
-Most technical training is completed at schools on four bases: Keesler Air Force Base, Miss.; or Lackland, Sheppard and Goodfellow Air Force Bases in Texas.
-All technical courses are completed at CCAF affiliated Air Force schools.
+Most technical training is completed at schools on four bases: Keesler Air Force Base, Mississippi; or Lackland, Sheppard and Goodfellow Air Force Bases in Texas.
+All technical courses are completed at CCAF-affiliated Air Force schools.
 For liberal arts prerequisites, students can complete these at civilian colleges and universities.

-Visit the Community College of the Air Force for more information.
+Visit the Community College of the Air Force's website for more information.

-Air Force ROTC - If your hope is to become an Air Force officer then Air Force ROTC is one of three ways to achieve that goal.
-With detachments at over 143 universities and colleges nationwide, and more than an 850 schools offering the program with host schools in their locations, AFROTC is an excellent way to work toward a commission while obtaining your degree.
-The program annually commissions over 2,000 new second lieutenants and is the oldest and largest source of commissioned officers for the Air Force.
+If your hope is to become an Air Force officer, then Air Force ROTC is one of three ways to achieve that goal.
+With detachments at more than 143 universities and colleges nationwide, and more than 850 schools offering the program with host schools in their locations, AFROTC is an excellent way to work toward a commission while obtaining your degree.
+The program annually commissions more than 2,000 new second lieutenants and is the oldest and largest source of commissioned officers for the Air Force.

-After completing all AFROTC program and degree requirements, students will be commissioned as a second lieutenant in the Air Force and serve a minimum of 4 years on active duty.
+After completing all AFROTC program and degree requirements, students will be commissioned as a second lieutenant in the Air Force and serve a minimum of four years on active duty.

 If you are interested in becoming a pilot, all pilot slots are selected during the junior year on a competitive basis.
 Good college grades, physical fitness, medical qualification and military performance are the keys to selection.

-Visit the Air Force ROTC for more information.
+Visit the Air Force ROTC's website for more information.

-Montgomery G.I.
-Bill for Selected Reserve - The MGIB-SR allows you attend school full-time while serving in the Reserve or National Guard and get over $10,000 for school in addition to your paycheck and any other educational benefits you may be eligible to receive.
+The MGIB-SR allows you to attend school full time while serving in the Reserve or National Guard and get more than $10,000 for school in addition to your paycheck and any other educational benefits you may be eligible to receive.
 For more on the GI Bill for Selected Reservists, go to the Reserve GI Bill section.

-Tuition Assistance - The Air Force Reserve offers you tuition assistance.
-You can be reimbursed up to 100 percent tuition assistance up to $250 per semester hour, or $166 per quarter hour, not to exceed $4,500 annually per servicemember.
+The Air Force Reserve offers you tuition assistance.
+You can be reimbursed up to 100% tuition assistance up to $250 per semester hour, or $166 per quarter hour, not to exceed $4,500 annually per service member.
 For more on this program, see the Tuition Assistance Overview.

-College Credits-By-Exam - Members of the Reserve can also take advantage of free College Level Examination Program tests (CLEP).
+Members of the Reserve also can take advantage of free College Level Examination Program tests (CLEP).
 For every test you pass on a particular subject, you earn up to six transferable college credits.

-Voluntary Education - As a member of the National Guard you can also pursue college and university courses through the Community College of the Air Force.
-The Community College of the Air Force provides two-year educational programs to enlisted members of the active duty Air Force, Air National Guard and Air Force Reserves.
-These programs combine Air Force technical training with general education course work from civilian accredited colleges.
+As a member of the National Guard, you also can pursue college and university courses through the Community College of the Air Force.
+The Community College of the Air Force provides two-year educational programs to enlisted members of the active-duty Air Force, Air National Guard and Air Force Reserves.
+These programs combine Air Force technical training with general education coursework from civilian accredited colleges.

 Promotions and Career Path

-Even your experience in another service could be put to good use in the Air Force Reserve.
-This coupled with the financial and educational opportunities in locations close to where you live, work or study.
+Even your experience in another service could be put to good use in the Air Force Reserve, and this could be coupled with the financial and educational opportunities in locations close to where you live, work or study.

 The Air Force Reserve Experience

-Drills - A drill consists of two days of training per month.
-Your pay will also be adjusted automatically for cost-of-living increases.
+Drills -- A drill consists of two days of training per month.
+Your pay will be adjusted automatically for cost-of-living increases.
 You'll get pay increases for every two years of accumulated service and may earn special duty pay.
 To calculate your drill pay, visit the Drill Calculator.

-Travel - As a member of the Air Force Reserve you will have the opportunity to travel both on duty and off.
-You also qualify for military Space Available travel within and between the continental United States, Alaska, Hawaii, Guam and Puerto Rico.
+Travel -- As a member of the Air Force Reserve, you will have the opportunity to travel on duty and off.
+You also qualify for military space available travel within and between the continental United States, Alaska, Hawaii, Guam and Puerto Rico.
 For more on military travel options and benefits, see the Travel Center.

-Base Privileges - As a member you can access to all recreational facilities on military bases such as gyms, tennis courts and libraries.
-You and your family can also enjoy unlimited access shopping at any Military Exchange nationwide.
-Air Force Reserve members and their families are also entitled to use base commissaries for up to 24 days annually, plus any days spent on active duty.
+Base privileges -- As a member, you can access all recreational facilities on military bases, such as gyms, tennis courts and libraries.
+You and your family also can enjoy unlimited access shopping at any Military Exchange nationwide.
+Air Force Reserve members and their families are entitled to use base commissaries for up to 24 days annually, plus any days spent on active duty.
 For more on recreational and family benefits, see the Reserve Family and Individual Help page.